-Texas is in the midst of a major labor shortage, with businesses struggling to find enough workers.
-Expanded record sealing would have a demonstrable impact on accelerating the growth of Texas' economy and expanding the state's labor force.
-One study found that employing just 100 formerly incarcerated persons would increase their lifetime earnings by \$5.5 million and increase their income tax contributions by \$1.9 million.14 Ultimately, giving people a second chance not only benefits them, but benefits the entire state as well.
+Texas is also amid a major labor shortage, with businesses struggling to find enough workers.
+Enacting automatic record sealing legislation, like HB 1737, would have a demonstrable impact on accelerating the growth of Texas' economy and expanding the state's labor force.
+One study found that employing just 100 formerly incarcerated persons would increase their lifetime earnings by \$5.5 million and increase their income tax contributions by \$1.9 million.14 Ultimately, giving people a second chance not only benefits them, but benefits the communities they return to as well.